Painters Insurance: Cost & Coverage

 How Business Operations Impact Painters Insurance Costs

-Even insurers who’ll write policies for exterior painters often charge more.
-To demonstrate the difference, we got quotes for two painting contractors, one who only does exterior painting and one who only does interior work.
+To demonstrate the difference in cost, we got quotes for two painting contractors: one who only does interior painting and one who only does exterior work.
 Here’s what we found:

 Types of Painters Insurance Policies

 Every type of business insurance covers a particular type of loss, so painters need to evaluate their risk to determine which policies they need.
-For example, most painters need general liability in case a third party, like a vendor or a customer, sues over bodily injury or property damage.
 Below are some of the most common policies and what they cover:

 ---|---|